 With so many costs incurred in startup and maintenance, it’s no wonder that many entrepreneurs have turned to cannabis software solutions to increase efficiency and cut management costs.
 Seed-to-sale software allows you to track every stage of the cannabis supply chain, including inventory control, sales, business intelligence reporting, compliance monitoring and government data submissions.
 POS systems help businesses streamline transactions.
 Workforce management software manages employee scheduling and attendance.
 Establishing these systems may set you back at least $1000 for hardware and up to $1000 monthly software fees.

-With the information above highlighting how much it costs to open a dispensary, you’re probably wondering, “Can owning a dispensary be profitable?”
+With the information above highlighting how much it costs to open a dispensary, you’re probably wondering if owning a dispensary is profitable.

 However, you have to ensure you don’t sacrifice higher sale prices for lower license fees.
 Oregon, for example, has a license fee of $250 – the lowest in the U.S. However, it also has one of the lowest cannabis prices, with one gram selling at $6.65.
 So, it would be more profitable to pay 200% more on a license in Michigan and reap higher profits with an average sales price of $9.74/gram.